Denperidge-Redpencil/Learning.md/Notes/emberjs.md

 - The `@action` decorator (from `'@ember/object'`) is only needed if the function gets called from the template
 - Controllers are singletons (single instances).
 If that gives any issues, use `resetController(controller) { /* reset values here */ }`
 - The `on` method creates listeners.
 On components, you have to use `off` to unregister, but controllers are only created once and remain until the app is closed, so `off` is not necessary.
+- Controllers seem to be in a weird limbo state in terms of how long they'll remain useful or best practice, as often a component or route can better be utilised.
+The best rule of thumb I've found is from Rock & Roll with Ember: `The best way to think about [controllers] is that they are top-level components for a specific route, with a few peculiarities...`

 ### Routes hook order
 1. [`beforeModel(transition){}`](https://api.emberjs.comember/release/classes/Route/methods/?anchor=beforeModel)